|TOWNSHIP MUTUAL FIRE

 The company may annul and cancel any policy after giving not less than ten days' written notice to the insured by registered or certified mail to the last known address of the insured and to any mortgagee to whom the policy is made payable.

 A township mutual fire insurance company may issue an insurance policy for qualified and secondary property as defined in section 67A.14, subdivision 1, in combination with a policy issued by an insurer authorized to sell property and casualty insurance in this state.
-The portions of the combination policy issued by a township mutual insurance company are excluded from all provisions of the insurance laws of this state as provided in section 67A.25, subdivision 2.
+The portions of the combination policy issued by a township mutual insurance company, including those that insure dwellings, whether or not owner occupied, are excluded from all provisions of the insurance laws of this state as provided in section 67A.25, subdivision 2.

 Township mutual fire insurance companies may enter into reinsurance agreements with other township mutual fire insurance companies and reinsure a portion of any risk with these companies.
 In these cases they shall not be confined to the territory in which they are writing direct business.